entando/entando-docs/vuepress/docs/next/tutorials/devops/installation/elastic-kubernetes-service/eks-install.md

    - `Name`: give your group a name, e.g. `node-1`
    - `Node IAM Role`: Select the cluster role you created above.
 If the role doesn't appear, verify that you added the extra policies to the role.
    - Click `Next`
-   - Review the compute and scaling configuration.
+   - Review the Compute and Scaling configuration.
 Typically the AWS defaults should work.
    - AMI type: `Amazon Linux 2`
    - Instance type: `t3.medium`
    - Review the Node Group scaling configuration
    - Set `Maximum size` to 5.
 This will be over-resourced for a `Getting Started` experience but will leave capacity for adding microservices to your cluster without modifying the Nodegroup.
    - Click `Next`
    - Review the Node Group network configuration.
    - `Subnets` - VPC subnets should already be setup and selected.
    - Select `Configure SSH access to nodes`.
 Follow the instructions to create a new SSH key pair if you don't already have one.
    - Select `All` to allow all source IPs to access the nodes or set your own restrictions via Selected Security Groups.
    - Click `Next`
    - Review your settings and then click `Create`.
 It may take a few minutes for the node to be created.
 7. Connect `kubectl` to the cluster